 What about so-called ‘cashbacks’ on insurance policies?

 Some insurers offer cashback benefits on their policies.
-For example, an insurer offers life cover for a premium of R500, plus an additional premium of R50 for a cashback benefit that pays out 30% of premiums in 10 years.
+For example, an insurer offers life cover for a premium of R500, plus R50 extra for a cashback benefit that pays out 30% of premiums after ten years.
 But there is no such thing as a free lunch.
 Policyholders are paying an additional premium for the cashback in 10 years and there is no guarantee that you will get the cashback if you cancel the policy!
-A better alternative is to pay the premium for cover only, and save or invest the extra funds elsewhere.

 Keep it simple